Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.

 Cloud Shell is recommended for Chrome, Edge, and Safari.
 While Cloud Shell is supported for Chrome, Firefox, Safari, IE, and Edge, Cloud Shell is subject to specific browser settings.

 - When using an Azure Active Directory subscription, I cannot create storage due to Error: 400 DisallowedOperation.
+To resolve this, please use an Azure subscription capable of creating storage resources.
+AD subscriptions are not able to create Azure resources.

 For specific known limitations, visit limitations of Cloud Shell.